NYSE to reopen trading floor after Memorial Day with changes

 CLICK HERE TO READ MORE ON FOX BUSINESS

-The floor, located in downtown Manhattan, will reopen to " a subset" of floor brokers she noted.
+The floor, located in downtown Manhattan, will reopen to " a subset" of floor brokers, she wrote.

 TRUMP EYES CRACKDOWN OF CHINESE COS.
 LISTED ON NYSE